Miguel Cabrera Player Props: Tigers vs. Athletics

 Athletics Pitching Rankings

-- The Athletics have the last-ranked team ERA across all MLB pitching staffs (5.99).
+- The Athletics' 5.95 team ERA ranks last across all MLB pitching staffs.

-- Waldichuk gets the start for the Athletics, his 12th of the season.
-He is 1-5 with a 6.78 ERA and 64 strikeouts in 66 1/3 innings pitched.
+- Harris (2-2) takes the mound for the Athletics in his fourth start of the season.
+He's put together a 5.17 ERA in 38 1/3 innings pitched, with 29 strikeouts.

-- The lefty last appeared in relief on Thursday, when he threw 2 2/3 scoreless innings against the New York Yankees while giving up one hit.
+- The left-hander last pitched on Thursday against the New York Yankees, when he tossed 5 1/3 innings, allowing four earned runs while giving up nine hits.

-- The 25-year-old has put together a 6.78 ERA and 8.7 strikeouts per nine innings across 19 games this season, while allowing a batting average of .316 to his opponents.
+- The 26-year-old has a 5.17 ERA and 6.8 strikeouts per nine innings across eight games this season, while allowing a batting average of .232 to his opponents.

 © 2023 Data Skrive.
 All rights reserved.